Wormholes with Ends of the World: Wormholes with no kinks

 \subsection{The wedge trick}

-Given a solution obtained by $\mathbb{Z}_2$ quotient, we want to determine the solution if we change the tension in the action \eqref{eq:action_EOW1}.
-After all, the tension parameters $T_a$ are not free: they are determined by the $g$-functions $g_a$ corresponding to different boundary conditions labeled by $a$ in the BCFT.
+Given a solution obtained by $\mathbb{Z}_2$ quotient, we want to determine the solution after we change the tension in the action \eqref{eq:action_EOW1}.
+After all, the tension parameters $T_a$ are not up to us: They are determined by the $g$-functions $g_a$ corresponding to different boundary conditions labeled by $a$ in the BCFT.

-We can already get some hint from the defining example in Section~\ref{sec:g}.
+We can already get some hints from the defining example in Section~\ref{sec:g}.
 Consider again the geometry in \eqref{fig:disk}.
 If the brane is tensionless, then the geometry is just half of the Euclidean AdS.
 Starting with half of the Euclidean AdS, we can obtain the desired solution when the tension is non-zero by gluing a wedge to it:

 where the blue disk represents the asymptotic boundary and the orange disk is the positive-tension brane.
 They are then glued along the grey surfaces.

 This procedure works more generally, i.e., we can always obtain the solution for a positive-tension brane by gluing a wedge to the solution with the tensionless brane.
 It is easy to write down the metric of such a wedge: